SIM Swap Attack: How Scammers Steal Your Number and Your Accounts

 How to prevent SIM swapping with carrier locks and security questions

-The good news is that this scam is very preventable if you tighten a few habits.
-In November 2023, the FCC adopted rules requiring stronger carrier authentication and immediate notice of SIM change or port-out requests, and the compliance date was set for July 8, 2024.
+The good news: this scam is very preventable with a few habits.
+In November 2023 the FCC adopted rules requiring stronger carrier authentication and immediate notice of SIM-change or port-out requests, effective July 8, 2024.
+Major carriers now also offer extra protections like Verizon Number Lock and SIM Protection, T-Mobile SIM Protection, and AT&T Wireless Account Lock.

 A short checklist that actually helps: